-- Have students complete the anticipation guide before reading.
-They may work by themselves, in pairs or small groups.
-Remind students that they should be prepared to discuss and debate their reactions to the statements on the anticipation guide after they have completed it.
+- Have students complete the anticipation guide before reading and leave time to revisit it after reading.
+Students can work by themselves, in pairs or small groups but they should be prepared to discuss their ideas and reactions with the whole class.

-- After students have finished the guide, encourage a class discussion of students’ reactions to the statements.
-Remember, you want to activate their critical thinking about the topic, so dig deeper than students’ answers and get to their justifications.
+- Remember, you want to activate students’ critical thinking about the topic, so dig deeper than students’ answers and encourage them to explain their reasoning or justifications.

 - Have students read the text with their anticipation guide responses fresh in their minds so they can react to the text as they read.
 Encourage students to mark or write down where the text supports their initial reaction to statements, or causes them to rethink those reactions.

 - Have a class discussion after reading.
-Ask students if any of them changed their position on any of the statements.
+Ask students if they changed their position on any of the statements.
 Encourage students to share how they reacted to the text, given their initial responses captured in the anticipation guide.
 Make sure students share examples from the text where their initial responses were either supported or challenged.